atom888/MEAN-Todo/README.md

 # MEAN-Todo

-Simple todos app that runs on the MEAN stack
+A simple single page todo app that runs on the MEAN stack.

 MongoDB - https://mlab.com/